4 min. to read.

 Jesus and his convoy travel through Jericho enroute to Jerusalem.
 In the crowd is a man born blind.
 When the man, Bartimaeus, hears that Jesus, the notorious healer from Galilee, is passing by he makes a scene.
-He cries out begging for healing.
-Some in the crowd thought this wasn’t fitting.
+He cries out to be heard.
+He begs for healing.
+Some in the crowd thought this behavior wasn’t fitting.
 Not a good representation of their town for the visiting hero.
 They tried shutting Bartimaeus up, but he cried out even louder.
+His scene worked!
 Jesus asked for him to be brought over.
 Standing in front of the blind man, Jesus asked, “What do you want me to do for you?”
 Bartimaeus asked for his sight, and Jesus healed him, saying, “Go; your faith has made you well.”

 Two things occur to me.
 First, the crowd seems to have had an attachment to image.
-Jesus was a well-known, widely respected teacher and healer.
+Jesus was a well-known teacher and healer.
 Having such an influencer visit your town was a big deal.
-They seem to have wanted to give Jesus the best impression–and that didn’t include screaming beggars.
+They seem to have wanted to give Jesus the best impression–and that didn’t include beggars.
+(Think of the efforts made to hide houseless people in cities chosen to host the Olympics.)
 It didn’t occur to them that perhaps this was an opportunity to liberate Bartimaeus from the burden of blindness.
 They didn’t run to tell him, “Hey, here’s a chance for healing!”
 They just wanted him to stop making a scene.
 Stop yelling.
 Stop drawing attention.

-Perhaps the Lenten invitation of the text is to release our attachment to appearing as if everything is fine.
+Perhaps the Lenten invitation of this text is to release our attachment to appearing as if everything is fine.
 Or maybe it is to release our attachment to control, wanting each situation handled properly, smoothly, without unsightly chaos.
 Or maybe the invitation is to release our attachment to seeing ourselves as the center of the story.
-I don’t know what the crowd was thinking about first, but their behavior shows that they weren’t thinking about how this opportunity might serve Bartimaeus.
-Somehow their experience of Jesus was more important than whatever might happen for the person in need.
+I don’t know what the crowd was thinking about first, but their behavior shows that they weren’t thinking about Bartimaeus’ needs.
+Their experience of Jesus was more important than whatever might happen for this person in crisis.

 I wonder if these are all somehow connected.
 Cynicism is often a self-protective posture we adopt because we don’t want to be taken advantage of.
 We don’t want to appear the stooge.
 After all, we can’t look stupid if we don’t put ourselves out there.
 The Jericho crowd didn’t want to look like rubes who didn’t know how to host an important visitor.
 Bartimaeus didn’t have the luxury of worrying about what others thought of him, or even contemplating the consequences of Jesus ignoring or refusing him.